Tybenson0/Asteroidia/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+You can view the live project at https://asteroidia.onrender.com/ or run it locally.

   1*.  open your IDE/code editor and open the terminal to location you wish to clone the project
   <br />
   <br />